 In a letter believed to be written by the CCD founder on 27th July, he apologised to the stakeholders, the board and the employees.
 The letter clearly points to the struggles he faced both financially and mentally.
 It is reported that he had a massive personal loan amounting to INR 1,000 crore.
 The letter stated –

-“After 37 years, with strong commitment to hard work, having directly created 30,000 jobs in our companies and their subsidiaries, as well as another 20,000 jobs in technology company where I have been a large shareholder since its founding, I have failed to create the right profitable business model despite my best efforts.”
+“After 37 years, with a strong commitment to hard work, having directly created 30,000 jobs in our companies and their subsidiaries, as well as another 20,000 jobs in a technology company where I have been a large shareholder since its founding, I have failed to create the right profitable business model despite my best efforts.”